academic-resources/odin/js/html5_basics.md

 ### ** Intro :**
 >Most of this should be review since you've already completed the [HTML and CSS Foundations courses](/courses/foundations#html-foundations) (Right??) but it's a good idea to make sure you've got it covered so you make sure you're starting from a strong base.
-It's impossible to separate HTML from CSS, so there will be some overlap before we get heavily into the CSS in later sections.** ## Topics:** * How is an HTML5 document structured?
+It's impossible to separate HTML from CSS, so there will be some overlap before we get heavily into the CSS in later sections :**

+## Topics:** * How is an HTML5 document structured?
 * What are elements/tags?
 * What are element attributes?
 * How do you link to external files?